n8ta/Learning-Rebound/Lesson6.md

 sim.initSimulationArchive("output.bin",interval=.05)
 sim.integrate(tmax)
 ```

-This is a simulation of the Earth/Sun orbit with a higher than normal ecc.
+## For Loops
-Next we are going to extract data from this archive and store it in lsits to be graphed with matplotlib.
-We will create a dummy variable z and increment as we move forward through time.
-We are going to use a for loop, a for loop is a loop that repeats its code for each item in a list/array.
+We are going to extract data from this archive and store it in lists to be graphed with matplotlib.
+We We are going to use a for loop, a for loop is a loop that repeats its code for each item in a list/array.
 Within the for loop you can access the current item in the list with whatever name you assign after "for".
 In this case I use "item" it could be anything.
 ```
 dummyVar = [1,2,3,4]
 for item in dummyVar: